All Episodes

 That's the number one issue.

-Uh I held it up at town hall meetings, the legislative scripts protecting pre-existing conditions, and uh, they're also just spreading out literature, you know, we're taking away pharmaceuticals, Medicare, Social Security, the usual uh, you know, Democrat uh ploys at the end.
+You know, we're taking away pharmaceuticals, Medicare, Social Security, the usual, you know, Democrat ploys at the end.

-But this time what the new piece is my opponent's basically buying the election.
+But this time, the new piece is my opponent's basically buying the election.

-She has ten billion dollars, but just unheard of in this district.
+She has $10 billion, but just unheard of in this district.

-They're just trying to outright buy uh the elections for Nancy Pelosi and the the liberal far left uh resistance billionaires are in the world.
+They're just trying to outright buy the elections for Nancy Pelosi and the liberal far-left resistance billionaires are in the elections.

-If you vote for and this is another reason, because she's pouring money into every single race.
+Listen, I've been saying to everybody, if you vote for, and this is another reason, because she's pouring money into every single race.

-It's the only thing she's not is these big money donors.
+It's the only thing she's got is these big money donors.

-Those every one of those Democrats, if they get elected, are gonna be beholden to her voting for her for speaker.
+Every one of those Democrats, if they get elected, are going to be beholden to her, voting for her for Speaker.

-You got lying that that biggest liar in Congress, Adam Shifty Schiff, promising that well, he's going after everybody.
+You got lying, that biggest liar in Congress, Adam Shifty Schiff, promising that, well, he's going after everybody.

 So sometimes they believe the senior citizens, just very decent people, but they believe some of those ads.